Piotr1215/shell-operator-demo/slides.md

 - 🐳 Runs Kubernetes clusters using Docker containers
 - 🚀 Perfect for local development and testing
 - 🔧 Easily configurable and reproducible
-- 💻 Lightweight alternative to full-scale clusters
+- 💻 Lightweight alternative to full-scale clusters for local testing

 ---